 Data collected from the MDI is used to create comprehensive reports that are shared with schools and communities in BC and across the country, making a difference in the lives of children by informing policy and practice.
 By asking children to tell us about their daily habits, feelings, relationships and environments, we honour their voices and enable them to work with us to support their development.
 The population-level data that the MDI collects helps us all – researchers, educators, parents and policy-makers – better understand the factors that promote well-being in middle childhood.
 Please visit Discover MDI to read some of the school and community stories.

 BC Parent & Guardian Letters

 Letters are sent to all parents of participating classes prior to the Middle Years Development Instrument (MDI) questionnaire being completed usually in November of each year.
 They include information about the MDI project and contact information in case the parents have any questions.
 In addition, our Parent Information Sheet outlines key information about the MDI including information about why the middle years matter.

-Below, please find the Parent and Guardian Letters for BC.
+Below, please find the Parent and Guardian Letters for British Columbia.
 Our National sites (Northwest Territories; Hamilton, Ontario; Nova Scotia) use slightly different letters.
 Parent and Guardian letters are available in twelve languages: